Cole wins 19th in row, beats Phils 6-3 in pinstripes debut - WHIZ News

 TRAINER’S ROOM

 RHP Luis Cessa could be activated as soon as Tuesday after recovering from COVID-19.
-He threw a 40-pitch session Saturday at Scranton in his third rehab outing. … Closer Aroldis Chapman is to throw a bullpen in Scranton on Tuesday or Wednesday in his return from COVID-19.
+He threw a 40-pitch session Saturday at Scranton in his third rehab outing.
+New York opened a roster spot after game by optioning RHP Brooks Kriske to Scranton. ….
+Closer Aroldis Chapman is to throw a bullpen in Scranton on Tuesday or Wednesday in his return from COVID-19.

 UP NEXT